 Now, because we are after a fog effect and not clouds, we need to add more clouds to the image.
 To do this, duplicate the first cloud layer by pressing Control + J (Win) or Command + J (Mac).

-Then, rename your two cloud layers to not get confused by the layers.
+Then, rename your two cloud layers so as not to get confused by the layers.
 Double-click on the layer name and type your new name to rename the layers.

 Step 6: Resize The Duplicated Cloud Layer